SCT-lab/FlowChain-VR/README.md

   <li>The project is technically compatible with all major VR headsets (HTC, Meta/Oculus, Valve, WMR headsets), Windows PC's and Android or iOS smartphones.</li>
   <li>The game logic is written in UdonSharp (VRChat-specific), which is a variant of C#.</li>
   <li>The included UdonSharp scripts can be found in <b>Assets → Scripts → test1_ UdonProgramSources</b>.</li>
+	<li>The included NPCs follow predefined rules, including adjusting order and inventory amounts dynamically, and displaying this information through a predefined character-specific voice sound and situation-specific text.</li>
 </ol>

 <h2>Development Team</h2>